Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: : SMC sampling for diffusion model conditionals

 \subsection{Conditional diffusion sampling as an SMC procedure}

 The Markov structure of the diffusion model permits a factorization that is recognizable as the final target of an SMC algorithm.
-We may write the conditional distribution, extended to additionally include $\dt{x}{1:T},$ as
+We write the conditional distribution, extended to include $\dt{x}{1:T},$ as

 with the desired marginal, $\pmodel(\xzero \mid y).$ Comparing the diffusion conditional of \cref{eq:diffusion-final-target} to the SMC target of \cref{eq:final-target} suggests SMC can be used.